 We have audited the standalone financial statements of Starlite Components Limited("the Company") which comprise the balance sheet as at 31 March 2019 thestatement of profit and loss (including other comprehensive income) the statement ofchanges in equity and the statement of cash flows for the year then ended and notes tothe standalone financial statements including a summary of the significant accountingpolicies and other explanatory information.

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Act in the manner so required andgive a true and fair view in conformity with theaccounting principles generally accepted in India of the state of affairs of the Companyas at 31st March 2017 and its profit/loss and its cash flowsfor the year ended on thatdate.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone Ind AS financial statements give the informationrequired by the Companies Act 2013 ("the Act") in the manner so required andgive a true and fair view in conformity with the Ind AS and accounting principlesgenerally accepted in India of the state of affairs of the Company as at 31 March 2019and profit (including other comprehensive income) changes in equity and its cash flowsfor the year ended on that date.

 Our opinion is not modified in respect of this matter.

 Key Audit Matters

 Key audit matters ( KAM ) are those matters that in our professional judgment were ofmost significance in our audit of the standalone financial statements of the currentperiod.
 These matters were addressed in the context of our audit of the standalonefinancial statements as a whole and in forming our opinion thereon and we do not providea separate opinion on these matters.